-Table 2 outlines the overall and optimum temperature ranges of selected aquaculture species.
-A map dividing the state into regions defined by estimated monthly average water temperature and estimated growing season also is provided (fig. 1).
+Table 2 outlines the overall and optimal temperature ranges of selected aquaculture species.
+A map dividing the state into regions defined by estimated monthly average water temperature and estimated growing season is provided (Figure 1).
 Water temperatures were determined using measurements collected by the U.S. Geological Survey and the Army Corps of Engineers on the reservoirs they control in New Mexico.
 Average temperatures, therefore, may be cooler in the summer months and warmer in the winter months than those observed in a small, shallow aquaculture pond.
 However, the observations will provide an indication of water temperatures that can be expected in each region.
-Each region also is described briefly in terms of its aquaculture potential and a list of possible aquaculture species for the region is given.
+Each region is also briefly described in terms of its aquaculture potential, and a list of possible aquaculture species for the region is given.

 Region 1 encompasses the northern portion of New Mexico.
 The growing season and temperatures are best suited to coldwater species: kokanee salmon, rainbow trout, and other trout species.
 Some coolwater species (e.g., northern pike) may also be cultured in the southern portion of this region.
 The region has significant water resources with good potential for aquaculture development.

 Region 2 covers the middle portion of the state.
 The temperatures and growing season are best for coolwater species: striped or hybrid striped bass, walleye, yellow perch, and others.
-Some warmwater species also can be cultured in the southern reaches of this region (e.g., channel catfish).
-The majority of New Mexico's population is found in this area.
-Therefore, it may be difficult to obtain water resources.
+Some warmwater species can also be cultured in the southern reaches of this region (e.g., channel catfish).
+The majority of New Mexico’s population is found in this area, and it may therefore be difficult to obtain water resources.
 Some saline water resources are available in the region.

 Region 4 is situated in and around the Gila National Forest.
 Water temperature and growing season are most appropriate for coldwater species: kokanee salmon and trout.
 However, limited private land ownership and the presence of the endangered Gila trout in the area may limit aquaculture development.

 Note: Variation will occur in each region depending on exact location.
-The map and information given above should only be used as a guide.
+The map and information given here should only be used as a guide.
 Each proposed aquaculture site must be analyzed independently.

-Fig. 1.
-Map of the estimated growing season and average maximum and minimum water temperatures for distinct regions in New Mexico.
+Figure 1.
+Map of estimated growing season and average maximum and minimum water temperatures for distinct regions in New Mexico.

 Note: Temperature variation due to elevation changes in each region is not reflected.

 Yield of an aquaculture system is limited by a series of factors.
-As each of these factors is overcome by the appropriate management technique, yield increases until the next limiting factor is reached.
-Yield of an aqua-culture system, therefore, depends on the level of management intensity.
+As each of these factors is overcome by the appropriate management technique, yields increase until the next limiting factor is reached.
+Yield of an aquaculture system, therefore, depends on the level of management intensity.